 - Improved bladder and bowel control and sexual function

 These are the types of things Christopher Reeve dreamed of and worked so hard to facilitate.
 Susan Harkema, Ph.D., director of the Reeve Foundation’s NeuroRecovery Network, remarks: “The belief that no recovery is possible and complete paralysis is permanent has been challenged.”

 More Information on Electrical Stimulation Therapy for SCI Patients

 To learn more about the therapy and the study, you can visit ChristopherReeve.org, go to the research section, and peruse the 2014 Epidural Stimulation Center page.

-You will find a wealth of informative and inspiriting information there including:
+This resource offers a wealth of informative and inspiring information, including:

 Legal Questions about Restitution for Your Injury